-1. Where a Member State considers that a foreign direct investment planned or completed in another Member State which is not undergoing screening in that Member State, is likely to affect its security or public order, or has relevant information in relation to that foreign direct investment, it may provide comments to the Member State where the foreign direct investment is planned or has been completed.
-The comments shall be forwarded to the Commission in parallel.
+1. Where a Member State considers that a foreign direct investment planned or completed in another Member State which is not undergoing screening in that Member State is likely to affect its security or public order, or has relevant information in relation to that foreign direct investment, it may provide comments to that other Member State.
+The Member State providing comments shall send those comments to the Commission simultaneously.

-The Commission shall notify other Member States that comments were provided or an opinion was issued.
+The Commission shall notify the other Member States that comments were provided.

-2. Where the Commission considers that a foreign direct investment planned or completed in a Member State which is not undergoing screening in that Member State, is likely to affect security or public order in more than one Member State, or has relevant information in relation to that foreign direct investment, it may issue an opinion addressed to the Member State in which the foreign direct investment is planned or has been completed.
+2. Where the Commission considers that a foreign direct investment planned or completed in a Member State which is not undergoing screening in that Member State is likely to affect security or public order in more than one Member State, or has relevant information in relation to that foreign direct investment, it may issue an opinion addressed to the Member State in which the foreign direct investment is planned or has been completed.
 The Commission may issue an opinion irrespective of whether other Member States have provided comments.
 The Commission may issue an opinion following comments from other Member States.
 The Commission shall issue such opinion where justified, after at least one third of Member States consider that a foreign direct investment is likely to affect their security or public order.